Staking

 Introduction

-zerohash offers comprehensive staking services that allow platforms to enable crypto staking for their users.
+zerohash offers comprehensive staking API services that allow platforms to enable native crypto staking for their users.
 This guide provides best practices for integration, explains the staking lifecycle, and offers guidance on building a seamless user experience.

 Prerequisites